 Organisations and businesses are relying more on the network than ever before.
 In many instances, the network has become the business, such as is the case for managed service providers (MSPs), residential ISPs, mobile carriers, data centers, etc. Unfortunately, at the same time, networks have never been under this level of threat from malicious sources who want to disrupt or even damage infrastructure with various motivations.

-Try FastNetMon Full Trial for FREE 1 month.
+Try FastNetMon FREE for 1 Month

 At the same time, networks face unprecedented challenges to cope with growing data volumes, an increasingly diverse IoT (Internet of Things), and more complex and integrated topologies.
 While comprehensive and fine-grained network visibility can help you deal with these challenges, effective monitoring is hindered by the very same obstacles it’s meant to solve.
 A study by Vanson Bourne found that 67% of organisations said network blind spots are their biggest obstacle to protecting their data.

 Traditionally, WANs relied on a combination of security information and event management (SIEM) solutions and network management systems for visibility.
 However, A lack of mobile device support and the disparate security policies and protocols between various cloud endpoints, platforms, and applications make it nearly impossible to implement a unified network visibility solution.

 The name is pretty self-explanatory.
 Network visibility encompasses awareness over all the components that form part of your network and the traffic flow between them.
 Both real-time network visibility and historical point-in-time network visibility are essential for effective network traffic monitoring and control.